ddewaele/emberjs-crud-rest/README.md

 	  }
 	});

-The LocationsNewRout provides an empty model that we can use to populate, and then save it as a new location.
+The LocationsNewRout now provides an empty model that is bound to the "new location" page, ready for the user to start populating, and saving it as a new location.

 ## Deleting records